paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-601-safety.md

 ## § 60134.
 State damage prevention programs
 **(a) In General.—** The Secretary may make a grant to a State authority (including a municipality with respect to intrastate gas pipeline transportation) to assist in improving the overall quality and effectiveness of a damage prevention program of the State authority under subsection (e) if the State authority—

-(1) has in effect an annual certification under section 60105 or an agreement under section 60106; and
+(1) has in effect an annual certification under section 60105 or an agreement under section 60106;

 (2)

   (A) has in effect an effective damage prevention program that meets the requirements of subsection (b); or

-  (B) demonstrates that it has made substantial progress toward establishing such a program, and that such program will meet the requirements of subsection (b).
+  (B) demonstrates that it has made substantial progress toward establishing such a program, and that such program will meet the requirements of subsection (b); and

+(3) does not provide any exemptions to municipalities, State agencies, or their contractors from the one-call notification system requirements of the program.

 **(b) Damage Prevention Program Elements.—** An effective damage prevention program includes the following elements: